Esteban-7/movie_recommendation/readme.md

 ## Get movie information
 * Using Beautiful Soup

-In this part we create several functions to scrap the information of a given movie but it's id in imdb.
+In this module we create several functions to scrap the information of a given movie by it's id in imdb.
 The scraping here includes the request to the imdb webpage of a given movie and then getting the information from it using Beautiful Soup.
 We gather the most basic information such as: name, budget, earnings, genres, cast, directors and imdb rating using only the home page of the movie.
 Next,using the movie id, we collect info such as year release of the movie, runtime in minutes for a given  movie, number of votes in the imdb platform for a given movie, the metascore rating of a given movie, the number of reviews by users in the imdb platform for a given movie,the number of critics reviews on external websites to imdb but gathered by imdb for a given movie.
 After collecting all the data we needed, we use all defined functions before in order to create a dictionary object called movie, in which the information for a given movie id is held.
-(#takes as argument a movie and the type of recommendation (imdb or our own) to get the information of all recommended movies. )
+(#takes as argument a movie)

 ## Get movie recommendations